yahyaghani/cinni-proto-back/README.md

 ## This is the Cinni-Proto-Backend##

 -current infra is the following combination
-    chromadb
-    sqlite
+-chromadb
+-sqlite
-    custom clip models
+-custom clip models
-    custom openai agents[using react paper implementations]
-    google_vision for object segmentation [we will ideally build if we can't find a really good clothing segmentation model in order to mask & segment each item on a text or image query ]
+-custom openai agents[using react paper implementations] -google_vision for object segmentation [we will ideally build if we can't find a really good clothing segmentation model in order to mask & segment each item on a text or image query ]

 -python=3.10
 -conda prefered over venv/virtualenv